EvanHerman/wp-rest-api-controller/readme.txt

 === WP REST API Controller ===
 Contributors: yikesinc, eherman24
-Tags: rest, api, endpoint, controller, meta, data, meta_data, toggle, endpoints, rest_base, rest_name, REST API, yikes, inc Requires at least: 4.4
+Tags: rest, api, endpoint, controller, meta, data, meta_data, toggle, endpoints, rest_base, rest_name, REST API, yikes, inc Requires at least: WordPress 4.7
-Tested up to: 4.6
+Tested up to: 4.7
-Stable tag: 1.2.1
+Stable tag: 1.3.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Enable a UI to toggle visibility, and customize properties in WP REST API requests.
+Enable a UI to toggle visibility and customize properties in WP REST API requests.

 == Description ==

-WP REST API Controller allows users to toggle the visibility of, and customize the endpoints for all post types within WordPress.
-Additionally, users can tweak visibility and customize the name of meta data assigned to API requests.
+WP REST API Controller allows users to toggle the visibility of, and customize the endpoints for, all post types within WordPress.
+Additionally, users can tweak visibility and customize the meta data attached to the API response.

-<strong>Important: </strong> WP REST API Controller requires that [WP REST API v2](https://wordpress.org/plugins/rest-api/) or later be installed, or else this plugin will not function properly.

 <h2>Features:</h2>
-* Enable/Disable custom post type REST API endpoints
+* Enable/Disable REST API endpoints
-* Enable/Disable custom post type meta data (add or remove meta fields from API requests)
+* Enable/Disable post type meta data (add or remove meta fields from API requests)
-* Rename default & custom post type endpoints (eg: change the posts API endpoints to announcements, and access it at `/wp-json/wp/v2/announcements`)
+* Rename post type base endpoints (eg: change the `/posts/` API endpoints to `/announcements/`)
-* Rename meta data properties in API requests, so they are more user friendly.
+* Rename meta data models in API requests, so they are more user friendly.
 * Manipulate and control post types and data created by third party plugins and themes.
-* Control API requests without writing a single line of PHP code.
+* Granular control of API responses without writing a single line of PHP code.
-* Filters included to alter default functionality.
+* Filters included to alter and extend default functionality.

 == Installation ==